sciber/deepoo-yolo11-litert/SPECS.md

-# Project Specification: DNN Object Detection for Mobile (LiteRT)
+# Project Specification: Poo Detection for Mobile (LiteRT)

 ## 1. Overview
-Fine-tune a Deep Neural Network (DNN) for object detection using a custom dataset captured with mobile cameras.
-The final model is exported to a LiteRT format optimized for on-device inference, outputting bounding boxes for detected objects.
+Fine-tune a YOLOv11 model for poo detection using a custom dataset captured with mobile cameras.
+The final model is exported to LiteRT format optimized for on-device inference, outputting bounding boxes for detected poo objects.

 ## 2. Datasets